When a lawyer’s assumption turned into an unforeseen expense

 Using the information of the previous rather than the current year, she paid an outstanding tax bill, assuming that the client’s account had already been debited for the same amount.
 This resulted in an overpayment by the client and insufficient credit on the statement of adjustments.

 Taxation without verification

-Jane assumed that her client had paid the deficit.
-It turns out that she was wrong.
-She then proceeded to pay it out of her own pocket with the assumption that her client would duly reimburse her.
-The client had other ideas.
-Ms. Smith is left with out of pocket expenses of $1,066.16.
+Sue-Ann assumed her client had paid the deficit, but they hadn’t.
+She paid it out of her own pocket with the expectation that her client would reimburse her, but they didn’t, leaving her out $1,066.16.

-Lucky for Jane, she has an Error and Omissions Complete (E&O) policy with FCT that came to her rescue.
-E&O Complete offers protection for claims under $10,000 where the policy covers the liability of the insured arising from an error or omission in providing legal services.
-It also provides reimbursement for losses resulting from claims against your mandatory E&O insurance for residential and commercial real estate transactions.
-This includes your standard deductible payment and any increase in premiums.
+It offers protection for claims under $10,000 where the policy covers the liability of the insured from an error or omission in providing legal services.
+It also reimburses losses resulting from claims against mandatory errors and omissions insurance for residential and commercial real estate transactions.
+This includes a standard deductible payment and any increase in premiums.

 Mistakes will happen despite our best efforts.
-It’s reassuring to know that when they do, you can protect yourself with an E&O Complete policy.
+Before they do, sign up for E&O Complete and get more protection.

-*The names of the parties have been changed to protect their privacy.
+*The name has been changed to protect our clients’ privacy.

 Insurance by FCT Insurance Company Ltd. Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Insurance brokerage services by FCT Insurance Services Inc. Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.